FREQUENTLY ASKED QUESTIONS

 2. Who can join?
-Eligibility for a MCJROTC program requires students to be; of good moral character, willing to work hard, physically fit, be in a grade above 8th grade, and attend a high school with a MCJROTC unit.
+Eligibility requires students to be of good moral character, willing to work hard, physically fit, be in a grade above 8th grade, and attend a high school with a MCJROTC unit.
 Additionally, students MUST wear the uniform at least once per week, maintain a regulation haircut, be clean shaven, and uphold the standards of the MCJROTC Program at all times.

 3. Can I join MCJROTC if I am also in another activity such as football, band or track?
-Absolutely, we work with all sponsors on campus to ensure students are able to meet the requirements for all activities they are participating in.
-Practice times frequently overlap and all we ask is that our students communicate with us on any schedule conflicts.
+Absolutely.
+We work with all sponsors on campus to ensure students are able to meet the requirements for all activities they are participating in.
+Practice times frequently overlap so we ask that our students communicate with us on any schedule conflicts.

 4. Are there any benefits to completing two or more years in MCJROTC?
-Yes, there are many benefits to include but not limited to increased self-discipline, increases self-confidence, increased leadership skill and increased team building skills.
-Additionally, students who choose to join the service are normally guaranteed an automatic promotion to E2 upon successful completion of boot camp.
+Yes!
+There are many benefits such as increased self-discipline, self-confidence, as well as leadership and team building skills.
+Additionally, students who choose to join a branch of service after high school are normally guaranteed an automatic promotion to E2 (or higher) upon successful completion of boot camp.

 6. What is the curriculum like for MCJROTC?
 The curriculum is usually three years in length, but some high schools may have a four year program.
 It consists of a minimum of (180) hours per year of both classroom and field instruction in a wide variety of subjects.
 A full range of courses, introductory through advanced, are offered in leadership and the application of leadership techniques.
 MCJROTC provides instruction in the development of good habits and attitudes, problem-solving techniques, the essential characteristics for success, civic and group leadership and planning to meet the challenges of adult life.
 Military orientation and organization classes teach Marine Corps customs, courtesies and traditions.
 Cadets study the Department of Defense and the National Security Organization.
 There is instruction and participation in basic drill, the Manual of Arms and how to conduct parades and inspections.
 MCJROTC students study first aid and personal hygiene.
 Some units offer a course in CPR.
 Cadets discover plenty of adventure in outdoor living and survival training courses.
 MCJROTC puts strong emphasis on challenging physical training.
 There are programs for getting into shape and staying in shape.
 Nationwide physical fitness competitions are held with male and female groups vying for unit and individual awards.
 Marksmanship and weapons instruction are offered to those students who receive parental consent.
 Cadets study the principles of small arms, safety precautions, maintenance and inspection of weapons.
 Matches both intramural and against other schools are held using air pellet rifles.
 Finally, many specialized courses of instruction and orientation trips are offered depending upon the particular MCJROTC unit that is attended.

 7. What types of activities do students in MCJROTC participate in?
-Students in MCJROTC can participate in a wide variety of activities such as Academic Teams, Drill Teams, Color Guard Teams, Marksmanship Teams, Physical Fitness Teams, and Land Navigation Teams.
-Additionally, students can work to become part of the Battalion Staff and could be assigned to work in one of the staff sections such as Admin, Supply, Logistics, or Public Affairs.
+Students in MCJROTC participate in a wide variety of activities such as Academic Teams, Drill Teams, Color Guard Teams, Marksmanship Teams, Physical Fitness Teams, and Cyber Security Teams.
+Students can also advance to become part of the Battalion Staff or could aspire to work in one of the commodity sections such as Admin, Supply, Logistics, or Public Affairs.

 8. What type of credit does a student earn for MCJROTC?
 Students receive (1) elective credit (physical education) for successful completion of one year in the MCJROTC program.